-Regarding cybersecurity, Dr. Jones' laboratory is currently investigating questions such as:
+Regarding cybersecurity, Dr. Jones aims to answer questions such as:

 - What are the most important knowledge, skills, and abilities (KSAs) for cybersecurity professionals?

-To date, Dr. Jones has been awarded over $2.7M in research funding from the National Science Foundation, the Air Force Office of Scientific Research, and Microsoft, and has published numerous journal articles in peer-reviewed outlets and conference proceeding papers at international venues.
+To date, Dr. Jones has been awarded over $2.9M in research funding from the National Science Foundation, the Office of Naval Research, the Air Force Office of Scientific Research, and Microsoft, and has published numerous journal articles in peer-reviewed outlets and conference proceeding papers at international venues.

 Dr. Jones' former students work or have worked in academia (e.g., Air Force Academy),